 In 2018, the New York City Council passed the Climate Mobilization Act, a package of bills that represents one of the most ambitious legislative actions taken by any major city to reduce greenhouse gas (GHG) emissions and create new green jobs.
 The centerpiece of the Climate Mobilization Act is Local Law 97 (LL97), which requires significant GHG emissions reductions from buildings larger than 25,000 square feet beginning in 2024.

-As required by the law, the Mayor’s Office of Sustainability is studying the feasibility of a citywide carbon trading program to help buildings meet the emission reduction targets.
+As required by the law, the Mayor's Office of Climate & Environmental Justice is studying the feasibility of a citywide carbon trading program to help buildings meet the emission reduction targets.

 Carbon trading is a method that incentivizes emission reduction by setting an emission target and allowing parties like building owners to sell or purchase credits based on their emission levels.
 Buildings that emit less than the target level are granted credits that they can sell.
 Buildings that emit more than the target level can find ways to reduce their emissions or purchase credits, or a combination of both.